 Can dogs eat strawberries?

 Yes, dogs can eat fresh strawberries in moderation as a healthy treat.
 The recommended serving size is a couple of cut up strawberries.
-Bursting with antioxidants and vitamin C, they are one of the best fruits you can offer your dog.
+Bursting with antioxidants and vitamin C, they're one of the best fruits you can offer your dog.

-Be sure to remove the leaves, though.
-They can cause an upset stomach if ingested.
-Avoid giving them canned or dried strawberries, as they are far too high in sugar.
+Be sure to remove the leaves, though, as they can cause an upset stomach if ingested.
+Avoid giving them canned or dried strawberries, as they're far too high in sugar.